 “You can speculate about the causes.
 ADHD might actually be more prevalent in some regions than in others and socioeconomic factors may be of importance,” he argues.

-Ingemar Engström, professor of child psychiatry, doesn’t agree, “There is no reason to believe that the numbers of children in need of CNS-stimulants varies in different parts of the country”.
+Ingemar Engström, professor of child psychiatry, doesn’t agree.
+“There is no reason to believe that the numbers of children in need of CNS-stimulants varies in different parts of the country.”
 He adds that the differences more probably are a result of varying local clinical traditions and sometimes affected by influential profiles in the regional child psychiatry.

 In recent years, Gävleborg, Halland and Gotland counties top the list of prescribed ADHD medications for children and teenagers.
 And in some municipalities in Norbotten, Västerbotten and Örebro county, as many as 14 percent of the boys aged 10-17 take ADHD medications.

 While in all of Sweden, boys use CNS-stimulants more than twice as often as girls, this difference don’t stand true for all counties.
 On Gotland, girls aged 15-19 are prescribed more than boys in the same age group.
-The teenage girls on Gotland stand out from the country average and use five times as much ADHD drugs as the corresponding population in Jönköping county.
+The teenage girls on Gotland stand out from the country average and use four times as much ADHD drugs as the corresponding population in Jönköping county.

 Methylphenidate, a CNS-stimulant classified as a narcotic, is the first choice medication for ADHD.
 It is sold under various names, such as Ritalin and Concerta, and is given to around 80 percent of diagnosed children.
 According to The Swedish Agency for health technology assessment (SBU), there are no long term studies on the effects on children, but the medication is generally considered safe and efficient.
 However, an extensive South Korean study from 2016 showed an increased risk of heart arrhythmias in children and young adults using CNS-stimulants and previous research indicates that the medications may stunt children’s growth.